poptart-cat-030/bcit-test2/README.md

 	- CPU options (pick either one):
 		- With Premium Intel selected, $8 per month
 		- With Premium AMD selected, $7 per month

+> Note: Be careful not to create a Droplet using a CPU option that is out of your budget

-10. Under Choose Authentication Method, ensure that the SSH key is selected
+1. Under Choose Authentication Method, ensure that the SSH key is selected
-11. Under Choose your SSH keys, select the SSH key you created previously
+2. Under Choose your SSH keys, select the SSH key you created previously
 ![[choose-ssh-key.png]]
 12. Ensure the quantity of Droplets is 1
 ![[droplet-quantity.png]]